Foundation Against Intolerance and Racism: Activism and positions

-Opposition to Critical Race Theory
+Opposition to diversity, equity and inclusion policies

-Almost all the cases profiled on FAIR's website involved battling critical race theory (CRT).
+Almost all the cases profiled on FAIR's website involved battling what it calls critical race theory (CRT).
 A FAIR spokesperson denied the organization was founded to combat CRT and stated that it seeks to advocate for "one human race".
 FAIR hosts a message board where members discuss their activism against CRT in schools.
-Visitors to FAIR's website can report schools and organizations for teaching about diversity, equity, and inclusion.
+Visitors to FAIR's website can report schools and organizations for teaching about diversity, equity, and inclusion in divisive ways.
 Critics have likened their approach to an All Lives Matter mentality, which was a response to the Black Lives Matter movement that sought to delegitimize the notion that Black people have been systematically discriminated against in the United States.
 According to experts and educators interviewed by Lancaster Online, what FAIR calls CRT is not CRT, but a catch-all term for anything race-related.
 CRT is a legal study of the ways in which race has been created, defined, and embedded into law throughout American history.